Tangentiality

 Care, understood as a cultural technique for organising sociality and the politics of distributed responsibility, is now seen as the most striking example of an existence in entanglement (Barad; Puig de la Bellacasa 2017).
 This often means that different agents are woven together in more or less symmetrical and flattened relations.
 In this way the conceptualization of care as entanglement tends to obscure struggles, conflicts, frictions, disruptions and exclusions that make up care and that first reveal its potentials and cultural effects.
 Rather than making care a softened concept of being together in peace, its reality is quite different at the individual, social, infrastructural and technological levels (Tronto 2013; Brunner/Lange/wessalowski 2023).
 Care is constituted in unavoidable ambivalences and dilemmas that unfold between caring for others and caring for oneself (THE CARE COLLECTIVE, 2017), between giving and taking, between excesses and deficits of care.
 The performative methods of the Care Lab Cologne (Konstanze Schütze and Martina Leeker, since 2022), a learning environment for researching, experiencing and reflecting on this constitution of care as an education for global care, are presented in order to spell out the concept of tangentiality.
 (1) Theatrical exercises and improvisations show this dilemmatic constitution in giving up one's own ideas and intentions and at the same time bringing them in.
 The scenic play with "figures of care" shows the masks and counter-masks of care in the politics of power between the power of giving and the subjugation of taking.
 The exchange of stories, attitudes and objects of care makes the interplay of giving and receiving tangible.
 (2) Performing theories of care as lecture-performances shows the ambivalent constitution of care in unresolvable pros and cons.
 The performing of care elements shows, especially within the embodiment of care and the operations of artistic research as a dealing with the unpredictable, that the relations developed with care cannot be described as entanglement, but must be understood as an interplay of involvement and separation – as being with and disrupting of relations.
 It is this mutually torpedoing tension, this contact with the uncomfortable, this "staying in trouble" (Haraway 2016) and this relinquishing of privilege that opens up opportunities for the development of new concepts, rules and cultures of action in dealing with the coming complex politics of the crisis(es), rather than assuming a peaceful coexistence.

-Jessie Beier & Rémy Bocquillon: Cursory Touches: Algorithmic Mediation as Tangential Conjuring
+jessie beier & Rémy Bocquillon: Cursory Touches: Algorithmic Mediation as Tangential Conjuring

 The tangent – as line, as surface, as volume – is only actualized through encounter.
 This touching relation is always flee(t)ing, it is one of brief attention, an encounter en passant: the slight touching of shoulders on a crowded street, the longing brush of a hand along a dusty shelf, the skimming over of theories in an academic paper.
 A digressive departure?
 Or is it a distracted avoidance?
 Despite this “mere touching,” imprints, however slight, are left behind; traces are drawn, flows are redirected, desires remachined.
 The point of contact becomes a point of impact, a singular event wherein differential forces intersect in ways that we can’t